awsdocs/iam-user-guide/doc_source/intro-structure.md

 The IAM resource objects that are used to identify and group\.
 You can attach a policy to an IAM identity\.
 These include users, groups, and roles\.

 Entities
 The IAM resource objects that AWS uses for authentication\.
-These include users and roles\.
-Roles can be assumed by IAM users and roles in your or another account\.
-They can also be assumed by users federated through a web identity or SAML\.
+These include IAM users, federated users, and assumed IAM roles\.

 Principals
 A person or application that uses the AWS account root user, an IAM user, or an IAM role to sign in and make requests to AWS\.